 Skilled leaders seek to proactively support mental and emotional health in the workplace, particularly addressing the unique circumstances that the COVID-19 pandemic has presented.
 Your ability to engage employees in identifying risks and protecting their emotional vitality can have a lasting positive impact on them as individuals and on the business as a whole.

 Emotional Impact of COVID-19

 With COVID-19, what used to be routine is now inaccessible and a much greater percentage of people are experiencing isolation, unpredictability, and a lack of control.
 In fact, about a third of adults have reported feeling negative mental health effects because of worry over COVID-19.
 This can lead to stress overload, a state in which demanding events overwhelm perceived and real resources leading to a chronic feeling of vulnerability.

 Stress overload is proven to make us more susceptible to developing or worsening physical and mental health problems.
 A large number of people were living with undiagnosed and untreated mental health conditions even before the COVID-19 pandemic, making them especially vulnerable.

 Depending on the industry and the impact that social distancing and community lock-down has had on business, there may be very difficult decisions that have to be made.
 Some workers are out of work entirely, others on indefinite leave.
 Those who are able to work from home are facing different dynamics and challenges, potentially including shared resources with spouses or no childcare.
-The stress overload is real, and it’s personal.
-While employees are likely worried about the company, they are often more acutely aware of their own individual situation.
+Stress overload is real, and it’s personal.
+While employees are likely worried about the company, they are often more acutely aware of their own individual situations.

 As a skilled leader, finding that inspiration and motivation for your team and fostering a healthy outlook during times of crisis is more powerful than retroactively addressing emotional distress.